 The only thing better than handling scammers smartly is never having to talk to scammers in the first place.
-That’s why Justin Lavelle, chief communications officer for beenverified.com, suggests you take the following steps as soon as you can:
+That’s why Justin Lavelle, the Director of Public Relations for Gartner, suggests you take the following steps as soon as you can:

 “If you’re constantly being called by the same few numbers, consider blocking them.
 A variety of apps and services, many of them free, make it possible to cut down on unwanted calls on some landline and mobile phones (both Android and iOS).
 They work by blocking them, alerting you to a possible robocall, or forwarding suspicious calls to voicemail.

 “Set-up an ‘anonymous call rejection’ option.
 Call your phone provider to find out if this option is available for your landline.
 It lets you screen out calls from callers who have blocked their caller ID information—a tactic of telemarketers.

 “Sign-up for Nomorobo.
 Nomorobo uses a “simultaneous ring” service that detects and blocks robocalls on a blacklist of known offender numbers.
 Similar to the Do Not Call Registry, it’s not infallible but adds a layer of protection.
 It’s free for landlines and subscription based for mobile.

 “Check your caller ID.
 If you do not recognize the phone number on your caller ID, do not answer the phone.
 Let it go to voicemail or the answering machine.
 Most telemarketers will hang up and not leave a message.
 If it’s important, the caller will leave a message.
 If you answer and there’s a pause, that’s often an indication of a robocall, and you should simply hang up.
 Never follow the automated voice asking you to press 1.
 Do not push any numbers to reach a live operator, this signifies that the autodialer has reached a live number and this will probably lead to more robocalls.